You know that moment when you open a package of shrimp and your nose says, "Whoa!"? 😄 Don't worry—we've all been there.

 - Explore various recipes linked within the article to complement your shrimp dishes.

-- Place the Shrimp in a bowl
+- Place the shrimp in a medium bowl.

 First step is to clean the shrimp